jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 This is sort of my new mantra.
 When you adopt the heavy weight approach, the inbox is only the beginning.

-My team at Wistia is called Customer Happiness, not Customer Support.
-It's because we shouldn't just be limited to the inbox when it comes to helping our customers.

 Instead of just yammering on about it at a high level, I want to tell you more about what our team is up to.
 Our small support team is full of really smart, really talented people who improve our customer’s lives in so many ways.

 Let me introduce you to them and some of the projects they are working on.